auth0/SimpleKeychain/README.md

 Then, run `pod install`.

-> For further reference on Cocoapods, check [their official documentation](http://guides.cocoapods.org/using/getting-started.html).
+> For more information on Cocoapods, check [their official documentation](http://guides.cocoapods.org/using/getting-started.html).

 ### Carthage